Dennis, Massachusetts: Transportation

-Dennis is crossed from east to west by Cape Cod's three main routes, U.S. Route 6, Massachusetts Route 6A and Massachusetts Route 28.
+Dennis is crossed from east to west by Cape Cod's three main routes; U.S. Route 6, Massachusetts Route 6A and Massachusetts Route 28.
 Massachusetts Route 134 crosses the town south to north from Route 28 to Route 6A.
-(It is debatable that Route 134 is a Massachusetts state highway; it was technically the "East-West Dennis Road (Route 134)... an urban principal arterial owned by the Town" according to a Massachusetts Department of Transportation study by Howard/Stein-Hudson Associates of Boston written in July 2010.
-Whether it was later acquired by the state is not known.
-Technically, a Massachusetts state highway has to cross town lines and the East-West Dennis Road does not.
-In addition it is called the East West Dennis Road because it "connects" East Dennis to West Dennis, not because it runs from east to west according to the compass.)
 East of the Route 134 exit, Route 6 (also known as the Mid-Cape Highway) downgrades from a four-lane divided highway to a two-lane limited access highway, divided only by markers.

-Prior to 2018, the Cape's Bay Colony Rail service officially ended in the town just west of Route 134.
+Before 2018, the Cape's Bay Colony Rail service officially ended in the town just west of Route 134.
 Although the right of way for this line probably existed, there has long been no railroad bridge over Bass River and therefore no trains have entered the town of Dennis for decades.
 In approximately 2018, this railway was removed, which allowed for the expansion of the Cape Cod Rail Trail.
 Construction of the extension included a pedestrian bridge over Bass River, which connected the trail to Yarmouth.
 The Cape Cod Rail Trail is a paved bicycle trail that runs "down" the Cape to Wellfleet along the former right-of-way of the railway.
 There are also several other bicycle trails in town.
 The nearest regional air service is at the Barnstable Municipal Airport, and the nearest national and international air service is at Logan International Airport in Boston.